Blueberry Juice For High Blood Pressure

 In 2019 Harvard Health reported a study by the Journals of Gerontology.
 Forty healthy men were given either a blueberry drink or a placebo drink looking and tasting the same without the blueberries.

 After one month the blueberry juice group lowered systolic blood pressure by an average of 5 mmHg.
-In addition, their blood vessel dilation improved by approximately 2% improving the flow of blood 12.
+In addition, their blood vessel dilation improved by approximately 2% improving the flow of blood ((Harvard Health Publishing: Blueberries may help lower blood pressure)).

 Study